Theatre Program onstage during a recent tour at Broadway's THE BOOK OF MORMON

 Students on Theatre Scholarship must meet the following requirements for maintaining scholarship renewal:

 - Students will declare either an English major with a Theatre Concentration OR a Theatre Minor (your choice).

-- Students will audition for one production per academic year, as assigned by the Program Director.
-If not cast, student will be assigned a technical/administrative position.
+- Students will audition for one-two productions per academic year, as assigned by the Program Director.
+If not cast after two auditions, student will be assigned a technical/administrative position.